-The following text, reproduced in part from paragraphs 5.6.34 - 5.6.42 of Chapter 5 of the 2019 EIA Report, sets out the overall special landscape qualities of the Shetland NSA and those special landscape qualities identified for the relevant constituent sub units, which will be indirectly influenced by the Proposed Development.
+The following text, reproduced in part from paragraphs 5.6.34 - 5.6.42 of Chapter 5 of the 2019 EIA Report, sets out the overall special landscape qualities of the Shetland NSA and those special landscape qualities identified for the relevant constituent sub-units, some of which have the potential to be indirectly influenced through perception of the Proposed Development.

 The Shetland NSA includes seven separate small areas of coastal landscape, which have been identified as being of outstanding scenic interest.
-Of these, the Fethaland and Hermaness sub-areas fall into the zone of theoretical visibility within 20 km of the Proposed Development.
+Of these, the Fethaland and Hermaness sub-areas fall into the zone of theoretical visibility within 20km of the Proposed Development.
 These two areas, situated in the north of North Roe and north Unst, respectively, are the focus of the assessment.

-The overall special qualities of the Shetland NSA are described within The Special Qualities of the National Scenic Areas, SNH commissioned report, 2010, as:
+The overall special qualities of the Shetland NSA are described within The Special Qualities of the National Scenic Areas, NS commissioned report, 2010, as: